xapi-project/xs-opam/README.md

   upstream/bos.0.1.4  http://erratique.ch/software/bos/releases/bos-0.1.4.tbz

 This is used to download the source code packages when constructing the RPM and when doing `make download`.
+During the construction of the `xs-opam-src` RPM, entries in this file are used to rewrite the `url` file.
+This step is performed by the `make repo` step -- see the `Makefile`.

 The download location is most of the time a simplified version of the content of the `url` file and this is where you would find it.
 However,